heig-vd-dai-course/heig-vd-dai-course/01.04-java-intellij-idea-and-maven/01-course-material/README.md

 ### What did you do and learn?

 In this chapter, you have installed and configured Java, IntelliJ IDEA and Maven.
-You have created a Java project with Maven, added a dependency to a Maven project, and built a JAR that you can execute everywhere.
+You have created a Java project with Maven, added a dependency (such as [picocli](https://picocli.info/))to a Maven project, and built a JAR that you can execute everywhere.
 You have learned how these tools can help you to develop Java applications and share them with other developers.

 Dependencies management is a very important (yet tricky) topic.
-In the context of this course, you will not go any deeper as you will cover in other future courses.
+In the context of this teaching unit, you will not go any deeper as you will cover this aspect in other future teaching units.

-In this course, you will use the **[picocli](https://picocli.info/)** library to create command-line applications for most of your practical works.
-It is a modern library for building powerful, user-friendly, command line applications in Java with subcommands, options, positional parameters, help messages, etc.

-The documentation of picocli is very well written and you will find many examples to help you to create your own command-line applications.
-We have only scratched the surface of what picocli can do in the context of this course.
-Feel free to explore the documentation to learn more.

-In this chapter, you have also learned how to use Git to version your project and share it with other developers.
+You have also learned how to use Git to version your project and share it with other developers with GitHub and a good README file for others to understand what your project is about.

 ### Test your knowledge